mjhouse/deaf/README.md

 # Notes

+* The name "DEAF" is a back-ronym- it doesn't mean anything.
+It's just a short word that reminded me of the DEADBEEF test value used in a lot of hex examples.
+A friend suggested "Definitive Elf Analysis Framework" as the meaning after I already had the name, and I couldn't think of anything better.
-* Any time you see an attribute/method named `kind`, it's a synonym for `type` (e.g. Relocation::kind) which is a reserved keyword in the rust language.
+* Any time you see an attribute/method named `kind`, it's a synonym for `type` (e.g. Relocation::kind) which is a reserved keyword in the rust language, but is used for a lot of fields in the ELF format.

 # References